ARCHER2-HPC/archer2-docs/docs/software-libraries/aocl.md

 !!! warning
     When using ```gcc/11.2.0```, the LibM library is unavailable.
 This is a known issue that is being investigated.

+# Resources

+For more information on AOCL, please see: https://developer.amd.com/amd-aocl/#documentation

 # Version history..
 - Module `aocl/3.1` installed April 2022